-Money can be added at any VTS machine situated on each campus (cash only) and also by debit, credit, or check on the Rome and Cartersville locations only.
+Money can be added at any VTS machine situated on each campus (cash only).
+If you are wanting to add funds with a debit, credit, or check, please visit the business office on your local campus.

 Is there financial aid money on my card?

 • NO.

-What should I do if my card does not work or I need a reprint? • If you're on the Rome or Cartersville location, take your ID/Charger card to the Business office for evaluation.
-For all other sites, call either (706) 802-5813 or (678) 872-8201.
+What should I do if my card does not work or I need a reprint? • Please take your card to the business office for evaluation.
 Replacement cards are \$20 for any card that is under two years old.
-Georgia Highlands College Meal Plan Policy for 2016-2017 Meal plan options are as follows:
+Georgia Highlands College Meal Plan Policy for 2018-2019 Meal plan options are as follows: